Imputation using training labels and classification via label imputation: Experiments

 The results of the experiments on the MSE and accuracy are shown in Figure~\ref{fig-iul-di}, \ref{fig-iul-di-regression}, \ref{fig-iul-di-mice}, and \ref{fig-iul-di-diabetes-regression}.
 Since Soybean and Car datasets contain only categorical features, the plot of these datasets for this regression task is not available.
 In Figure~\ref{fig-iul-di} and \ref{fig-iul-di-mice}, accuracy results are not provided for the California and diabetes datasets due to their regression nature instead of classification tasks, therefore, we introduce regression MSE for comparison in Figure~\ref{fig-iul-di-regression} and \ref{fig-iul-di-diabetes-regression}.
 Also, note that the result of the implementation on the California dataset is not available in Figure \ref{fig-iul-di-diabetes-regression} due to insufficient memory.

-Considering the performance on the imputation task in all figures, it is evident that IUL consistently achieves a lower MSE than DI, particularly as the missing rate increases.
-This suggests that IUL is more robust in handling missing data.
-For example, taking the results on the Iris dataset (Figure~\ref{fig-iul-di}), the difference in MSE between IUL and DI is not particularly significant at a missing rate of 20\%, but IUL achieves an MSE that is less than half of DI's at 80\% missing data (0.03 compared to 0.08).
+Considering the performance on the imputation task across all figures, IUL consistently achieves a lower MSE than DI, particularly as the missing rate increases.
+This highlights IUL's robustness in handling missing data.
+For instance, on the Iris dataset (Figure~\ref{fig-iul-di}), the difference in MSE between IUL and DI is minimal at a missing rate of 20\%, but at 80\% missing data, IUL achieves an MSE less than half that of DI (0.03 compared to 0.08).

-When examining accuracy in Figure~\ref{fig-iul-di} and \ref{fig-iul-di-mice}, we observe a consistent pattern where IUL outperforms DI in classification tasks.
+When analyzing accuracy in Figures~\ref{fig-iul-di} and \ref{fig-iul-di-mice}, a consistent pattern emerges where IUL outperforms DI in classification tasks.
 This improvement becomes more pronounced as the missing rate increases, indicating that IUL not only reduces error in terms of MSE but also enhances classification performance.
-Considering the regression MSE from Figures~\ref{fig-iul-di-regression} and \ref{fig-iul-di-diabetes-regression}, it is evident that IUL significantly outperforms DI.
-For instance, in the Diabetes dataset, IUL consistently maintains a low regression MSE in the range of [0.02, 0.03] across both figures, while DI’s regression MSE steadily increases from approximately 0.03 to 0.05.
+Regarding regression MSE, as shown in Figures~\ref{fig-iul-di-regression} and \ref{fig-iul-di-diabetes-regression}, IUL demonstrates superior performance compared to DI.
+For example, in the Diabetes dataset, IUL maintains a consistently low regression MSE in the range of [0.02, 0.03] across both figures, while DI's regression MSE steadily rises from approximately 0.03 to 0.05.